Home Health Marketing with Online Resources

 To the community

 - Public presentations on local resources for family caregivers.
 With your area exclusive, you can position yourselves as THE local experts in family caregiving.
-Give attendees a PowerPoint tour of your online resources, showing them the e-newsletter, the archives, the Links for Families page and the community programs directory.
+Give attendees a PowerPoint tour of your online resources, showing them the newsletter, the archive of past issues, the Tips and Tools for Family Caregivers and the directory of community programs.
 Even groups unrelated to elder care will welcome your talk for the personal enrichment of their members, especially if a large portion of their membership is middle-aged (e.g. American Association of University Women).
 Ask about a PowerPoint presentation we can brand for you.

 - Pass around a sign-up sheet for your monthly e-newsletter.
-Any time you go to a community gathering, health fair or other event, circulate a clipboard so family caregivers can sign up to subscribe.
+Any time you do community blood pressure checks, go to a health fair or senior center event, circulate a clipboard so family caregivers can sign up to subscribe.
 It’s free!

 - Partner with other organizations also targeting family caregivers.
 For example, assisted living facilities are glad to put on a “Family Caregiver Night” where you could present about your local resources for families, using your website as the “tour guide.”
 Other possibilities include brown bag lunches at large employers, and presentations at church groups supporting family caregivers.